-“I want to do a hymn in honor of Father Frank, the prayer of St Francis.
+“I want to do a hymn, the prayer of St Francis, in honor of Father Frank.
 It’s called ‘Make me a Channel of your Peace.’

 “That sounds like a buzz killer,” I quip, making Jack looked pained.
 I quickly reverse course.
 “Of course, we can do it.
 Best to make it a benediction to start the party.
 Let’s practice it before we eat.”

 After eating, there is a note on our dorm door for me to report to Professor Rhinehart’s office.
-It doesn’t take a genius to realize I’m in trouble again.
+It doesn’t take a genius to realize I am in trouble again, my first week back.
 At least, I have my apartment in Hollywood to fall back on.
 Leaving Harvard will be a relief.
 Then, I think about Jack and regret my impetuosity.
 Jack volunteers to come with me.
 David and the girls insist they come to wait outside for my sentence.

 “You don’t need to be here, Mr. Stone,” Professor Rhinehart accedes to Jack’s privileged status, “but you may have something to add.”
 Addressing me, “I’ve read your final and want to discuss what you assert.
 After our confrontation at the beginning of the semester, I hoped we would civilly discuss our disagreement about the Bible.
 Unfortunately, I never saw you in class again.”

 “I felt I was too much of a distraction.
 Dean Epps put us on notice that our continued misbehavior would be cause for expulsion.”